Texas State Representative (Fmr)

 Amelia earned both her Bachelor of Social Work and her Master of Science in Social Work from the University of Texas at Austin.

 Amelia is a proud native Texan!
-She and her two young sons, Diego age 13 and Xavier age 10, live in Round Rock.
+She and her two teenage sons live in Round Rock.
 Together they enjoy traveling, the beach and Marvel movies.

 Customer Relations Specialist